Victoria Hamilton-Barritt

-Victoria Hamilton-Barritt (born 8 May 1982) is an English actress and singer known primarily for her roles in musical theatre She previously played the role of Inez in The View UpStairs at the Soho Theatre, London.
+Victoria Hamilton-Barritt (born 8 May 1982) is an English actress and singer known primarily for her roles in musical theatre.
+She is a Grammy Award, two-time Laurence Olivier Award, and four-time WhatsOnStage Award nominee.

 Background

-Victoria Hamilton-Barritt was born to a father of Italian and German descent and a mother of Anglo-Indian and Persian descent in North West London.
+Hamilton-Barritt was born to a father of Italian and German descent and a mother of Anglo-Indian and Persian descent in North West London.
 She studied at Central School of Ballet and the Urdang Academy, Covent Garden, London.

 Musical theatre

 Upon graduating in 2001, Hamilton-Barritt was cast in the musical Oh What a Night! playing the role of Cat for the 2001 UK tour, continuing with the show in Hamburg, Germany from January to June 2002.
 She finished off the tour with a one-month residency at The Sporting Club in Monte Carlo where she also understudied Sheila Ferguson in the role of Roxy Rochelle.
 In 2002, she played the role of Connie in the Saturday Night Fever Scandinavian Arena Tour.

 Hamilton-Barritt's West End debut in came in 2003 with Mamma Mia!, where she understudied the role of Lisa.
-She then returned to Saturday Night Fever in the original cast 2004 UK tour, this time playing the leading role of Stephanie Mangano.
+She then returned to Saturday Night Fever in the 2004 UK tour, this time playing the leading role of Stephanie Mangano.
 From September 2004 to September 2005 she returned to the West End to play the leading role of Carmen Diaz in Fame at the Aldwych Theatre.
 She played the role of Anita in the 2006 international tour of West Side Story visiting Germany, Japan and Thailand.
 In 2007 she performed the role of Maria, understudying the leading role of Susan, in the first production of Desperately Seeking Susan at the Novello Theatre in the West End.

 From June 2008 until May 2009, Hamilton-Barritt starred in the UK tour of Flashdance the Musical, playing the lead role of Alex Owens.
-A new musical based on the 1983 film Flashdance, she starred alongside Noel Sullivan, Bernie Nolan and Bruno Langley.
+The show was a new musical based on the 1983 film.
+Hamilton-Barritt starred alongside Noel Sullivan, Bernie Nolan and Bruno Langley.
 Later in 2009, she went on tour with Yusuf Islam (formerly known as Cat Stevens) performing songs from his musical Moonshadow.
-She provided backing vocals for the well-known artist in venues up and down the UK and Ireland, finishing the tour at the Royal Albert Hall.
-In January 2010, she played Rizzo in Grease at the Piccadilly Theatre, alongside Noel Sullivan and Toby Anstis.
+She provided backing vocals for the well-known artist in venues in the UK and Ireland, with the last stop of the tour at the Royal Albert Hall.

+In January 2010, Hamilton-Barritt played Rizzo in Grease at the Piccadilly Theatre, alongside Noel Sullivan and Toby Anstis.
 From September 2010 until January 2011, she starred as Alex Owens in the original West End production of Flashdance.
 She went on to play the title role of Louise/Gypsy in Paul Kerryson's production of Gypsy at Leicester Curve in 2012 alongside Caroline O'Connor.